-Commonly Called Owned By Operated By Pros Cons.
-Examples 1.
-Public Utility Municipal/Co-Op City, Enterprise or Private Sector Enterprise services with a high level of local control over network funding and priorities.
+Commonly Called Business Model Comparison 1.
+Public Utility Owned By Municipal/Co-Op Operated By City, Enterprise or Private Sector Enterprise services with a high level of local control over network funding and priorities.
 Public good often overrides profit motives.
 User access fees; can result in savings for the public utility.
 Utility investment can be managed in either a wholesale model which encourages provider partners and extends community investment or through retail model which engages end-users.
 Dedicated retail customer (sticky).
-Community model creates loyalty-not just price.
+Community model creates loyalty -not just price.
 Often greater capital investment with no guarantees that service adoption will cover investment and operational expenses.
 Usually a new line of business requirements Organization must build -acquire organizational experience Public Utility must develop and manage marketing, sales and compete with other community network providers Many cities are uncomfortable with maintenance and management commitment Government fund accounting not allow certain shared revenue/cost for municipal utility Transparency requirements in business practices cam cause competitive conflict.
-Wholesale Models: Chelan, WA Retail Models: St. Louis Park, MN; Chattanooga, TN Bristol, VA Chaska, MN; St. Cloud, FL Benton Public Utility District, Kennewick, Washington Saint Louis Park, Minnesota Typically a committee cross-sector group of leaders that facilitate sustainability and loc ownership.
-501(c)3 501(e)12 (Community Stakeholders, Independent Service Corporation, Institutional or Institutional Partners Charitable Community al Leaders Private and/or public sector governance Hybrid Public- Private Governance Governance Governance Private Governance Non-profit mission will be directed by the selected governance model and their individual mandates.
+Examples Wholesale Models: Chelan, WA Retail Models: St. Louis Park, MN; Chattanooga, TN Bristol, VA Chaska.
+MN; St. Cloud, FL Benton Public Utility District, - Kennewick, Washington Saint Louis Park, Minnesota 2.
+Non-profit 501(c)3 501(c)12 Typically a committed, cross-sector group of leaders that facilitate sustainability and local ownership.
+(Community Stakeholders, Independent Service Corporation, Institutional or Institutional Partners) Management of Non- profit with flexible governance: Charitable Community Leaders Private and/or public sector governance Hybrid Public- Private Governance Can either be a charitable or service related non-profit.
+Non-profit mission will be directed by the selected governance model and their individual mandates.
 Non-Profit can have a social mandate that focuses on community needs and operates network independent from other govt. business.
 Can aggregate demand and leverage capital assets.
 More funding options are available to the non-profit versus municipal led initiatives.
 Also provides flexible business models that can evolve to address selected community needs.
 501(c)3 enables charitable giving and provides shelter for assets.
-501(c)12 provides tax advantages for service organizations Usually a new line of business requirements Organization must buildacquire organizational experience Non-Profit must develop and manage marketing, sales and compete with other community network providers.
-Start-up-structure and funding may be complex and difficult.
+501(c)12 provides tax advantages for service organizations Usually a new line of business requirements Organization must build -acquire organizational experience Non-Profit must develop and manage marketing, sales and compete with other community network providers.
+Start-up structure and funding may be complex and difficult.
 Requires member or stakeholder buy-in Fund-raising may be difficult.
 Traditional financing may be more complicated by business model and ROI analysis.
 IRS has had increasing interest in reviewing and ensuring non-profit status and has in recent years pierced the veil when a non-profit is used as a shelter.
 IRS may require hybrid non-profit and for-profit corporation to manage unrelated business income.
-Mission often limits ability to take advantage of new opportunities.
-OneCommunity, OH, Boston, MA; Cape Cod, MA; Rhode Island
+Mission often limits ability to take advantage of new opportunities OneCommunity, OH, Boston, MA; Cape Cod, MA; Rhode Island